zhangming4153/zhangming4153.github.io/index.md

 - **[Aug.
 2025] Fieldwork:** Served as a group leader in the China Water Institutions & Management (CWIM) field study initiated by Peking University.
 A short field summary here, _Ten Days in Ningxia_. [[PDF]](assets/Ningxia.pdf).
 - **[May.
 2025] Fieldwork :** Participated in a field visit in Shanxi Province as a volunteer with Da Ai Qing Chen (Love Save Pneumoconiosis), a non-profit organization supporting pneumoconiosis patients.
 A piece of literary reportage documenting the visit here, _The Road to Seibei_.
  [[Wechat Article]](https://mp.weixin.qq.com/s/o8Zpdd-DVcAKxdC4jhWxGg) | [[Tencent Mirror]](https://news.qq.com/rain/a/20250605A06ML000) | [[PDF]](assets/Shanxi.pdf)
 - **[Apr.
-2025] Research** Discussed research direction with my future Master's advisor Prof. Zhou Feng at Renmin University of China.
+2025] Research:** Discussed research direction with my future Master's advisor Prof. Zhou Feng at Renmin University of China.